sathvik0424/Library_Management_System/README.md

 ### Prerequisites

-- Python above 3.x installed on your system.
+- Python 3.x installed on your system.